-WORKSHOP EMBEDDED CODER.
-Plans are to implement several higher level image processing algorithms, e.g. a stationary vehicle detection algorithm (StVD), as custom SIMULINK blocks.
+Future work includes further investigation of code generation capabilities of the REAL-TIME WORKSHOP EMBEDDED CODER.
+Plans are to implement several higher level image processing algorithms, e.g. a stationary vehicle detection algorithm (SVD), as custom SIMULINK blocks.
 These blocks can be combined to build more complex image processing applications.
-A high-level framework for integrating several XDAIS algorithms (That is, algorithm implementations compliant with the Texas Instruments interface definitions for reusable software components.
-For more details refer to [12].) into a single system is desired.
+A high-level framework for integrating several XDAIS algorithms1 into a single system is desired.

 Furthermore, the implementation of specialized blocks for target resource management (e.g. DMA) are needed to allow better memory and bus transfer management.
-A significant speedup in image data transfers is anticipated using such target specific blocks.
+A significant speed-up in image data transfers is anticipated using such target specific blocks.
 As a further extension to current modeling capabilities multi-DSP support can be imagined to be incorporated.
 Therefore, some means for distributing specific algorithms to different processors have to be provided in the modeling environment.
 A possible approach could again be specialized blocks.
 In this case they would have to represent linking and loading of target code rather than algorithmic computation.